 Apple's CarPlay will be available via an iOS 7 update and will be coming to select vehicles in 2014.
-The first CarPlay partners include Volvo, Mercedes and Ferrari. [iPhone 6 Features: What We Want From Apple]
+The first CarPlay partners include Volvo, Mercedes and Ferrari.

 Users can interact with CarPlay via either their vehicle's touch screen or through Siri hands-free mode by pressing and holding their car's steering wheel-mounted voice control button.
 While connected, users can access their handset's Phone, Music, Maps, Messages and Now Playing apps.
 The interface even apes iOS 7's flat design scheme, bringing over the same app icons you'd find on your iPhone, as well as a digital version of the phone's Home button.

 Apple says CarPlay will allow users to access their contacts, place calls, return missed calls and listen to voicemails through Siri.
 Similarly, the virtual assistant will read incoming messages and notifications and let you dictate replies.
 Apple is including Maps integration with the feature, saying that it can anticipate your intended destination based on your recent trips via your contacts, emails and texts.

 CarPlay also lets users listen to their music, audiobooks, podcasts and iTunes Radio.
 The feature offers support for such apps as Spotify and iHeartRadio, via either the vehicles touch-screen controls or by telling Siri what you want to listen to.